-Characteristics: Spring Roll is brittle outside and fairly tender inside.
-Have a taste of it, and you will find it crispy at the first bite and soft and aromatic for another bite because of the special cooking method and different vegetables wrapped inside.
+Characteristics: Spring Rolls are brittle on the outside and tender inside.
+When you eat it, you will find it crispy on the first bite soft and aromatic on the second bite because of the special cooking method and different vegetables wrapped inside.

-Spring Rolls, named Chun Juan or Chun Bing in Chinese, are traditional snack of Han people, especially very common in the south area of the Yangtze River.
+Spring Rolls, named Chun Juan or Chun Bing in Chinese, are a traditional snack of the Han people, particularly in the southern area of the Yangtze River.
 As with the name, they are most eaten in spring, in the hope of welcoming a lively spring.
-Many people eat that at the Beginning of the Spring (Li Chun, one of the 24 Solar Terms) for celebration as having dumplings during the Chinese New Year (Spring Festival).
+Many people eat them at the Beginning of the Spring (Li Chun, one of the 24 Solar Terms) for celebration, which is alike having dumplings during the Chinese New Year (Spring Festival).

-As an ordinary snack in folks, Spring Rolls are also cooked to treat distinguished guests.
-In different areas, it is named differently.
-For example, “Chun Juan” is popular in Fujian, while people call it “Mo You Zi’ or “Jiao Bing Tong” in Jiangsu and Zhejiang Provinces.
-Moreover, its sizes vary from regions.
-For instance, Shanghai Spring Rolls are just as thin as fingers, very adorable, and they are usually 3 inches (8 centimeters); while those in Zhejiang and Fujian Provinces are bigger, usually around 4 inches (10 centimeters).
+Although an ordinary snack, Spring Rolls are also cooked to treat distinguished guests.
+Spring Rolls have different Chinese names in different parts of the country..
+For example, “Chun Juan” is popular in Fujian, while people call it “Mo You Zi” or “Jiao Bing Tong” in Jiangsu and Zhejiang Provinces.
+They also vary in size from region to region.
+For example, Shanghai Spring Rolls are as thin as fingers, usually 3 inches (8 centimeters) and very adorable; while those in Zhejiang and Fujian Provinces are bigger, usually around 4 inches (10 centimeters).

 100g carrot; 300g celery; 80g bean curd skin;

 Note: The amounts of the ingredients and seasonings can be varied according to one's personal taste.